 Adjust: With the vehicle parked, grasp the outer edge of the deflector and pivot to the desired position.

 Figure 1.
 Air Deflector

+Some models have fairing lowers.
 The fairing lowers provide an extra level of riding comfort by blocking wind and water from the rider's legs.